triggerz/dilemma-prototype/scenes/conflict.md

  - Total: round(((Engagement * Output) / 100) - (100 - Resources))

 # Feedback
-Letting John explain first: You probably picked this conversation style, because you want to give John a chance to explain the situation from his perspective.
+You probably picked this conversation style, because you want to give John a chance to explain the situation from his perspective.
 And it a good skill to listen to your employees.

 But it could also lead to a discussion and as you already made your decision, this conversation style might be an uneasy choice.
 You need to explain what decision you made and why.